 Subtitles: English SDH

 Plot Outline: It’s the most wonderful time of the year, but Rabbit will only discover the true spirit of the season after his pals make misguided New Year’s resolutions to change – with hilarious and heartfelt results!

 Quick Hit Review: I’ll be honest, “Winnie the Pooh” has never been a favorite character of mine but Winnie the Pooh: A Very Merry Pooh Year isn’t a bad children’s special created for the DVD market and looks every bit of it.
 But the story is sweet and the voice acting is well done.
 Unlike some other cartoons, like Mickey’s Christmas Carol, this one is aimed toward little tikes, although I’m sure those older, with a hankering for nostalgia, might get something out of it; for me this was a one and done viewing.

 This release comes with a nice embossed slip cover.
 Inside there’s a standard DVD Copy and a download code for the Digital Copy.
 Also included is a postcard set and envelopes addressed to the Santa Clause.
 Features-wise, there’s very little except for a Sing-Along with the movie, Disney’s Song Selection and Enchanted Environment which is just a view of Pooh’s living room with sound effects and/or Christmas carols.

 VIDEO – 2.5/5

 A Very Merry Pooh Year is presented with a 1.33 full frame aspect ratio and supposedly newly remastered.
 However, this transfer is pretty bland with soft colors though this was an animated movie that never looked very good and the animation itself was pretty basic.
-I suspect DNR was used as the transfer looks fairly clean but unlike Mickey’s Christmas Carol and The Sword in the
+I suspect DNR was used as the transfer looks fairly clean but unlike Mickey’s Christmas Carol.